 More insights

 To stay up to date with the latest creative and marketing industry employment news, check out the Robert Half Canada Labour Market Overview, updated monthly with the latest employment numbers.
 For more help to combat hiring struggles in 2026, marketing and creative leaders should ensure their total compensation packages meet candidates where they are.
 Visit the 2026 Canada Salary Guide From Robert Half for the latest salary ranges, benefits and perks candidates are seeking and how you can boost your company’s recruitment efforts.
 Don’t underestimate the power of pay transparency.
-Starting January 1, 2026, Ontario’s Pay Transparency Act will come into effect, requiring employers to disclose salary ranges in job postings.
+On January 1, 2026, Ontario’s Pay Transparency Act came into effect, requiring employers to disclose salary ranges in job postings.
 Read more: Ontario Pay Transparency Act: What Employers Need to Know in 2026.

 In-demand creative and marketing jobs in Canada